techmania-team/techmania-docs/English/Records.md

 Note the lack of max combo.
 TECHMANIA does not count combo consistently, and it has zero effect on score, therefore we decided to not include it in records.

+# Contents of a setlist record

+* `setlistGuid`: the GUID of the setlist.
+* `patternGuids`: the GUIDs of the 4 patterns played.
+* `patternFingerprints`: the fingerprints of the 4 patterns played.
+Explained in a later section.
+* `ruleset`, `score`, `medal`, `gameVersion`: same as pattern records.

-# Fingerprint
+# Pattern fingerprint

-To ensure that changes to a pattern invalidates all records on it, each record contains a fingerprint of the pattern it's on.
+To ensure that changes to a pattern invalidates all records on it, each record contains a fingerprint of the pattern(s) it's on.
 When reading records, the fingerprint is calculated again from the pattern and compared with the one in the record, and the record is only considered valid if they match.
 The fingerprint also somewhat prevents fabrication of records, though it's not its main purpose.

 The algorithm to calculate the fingerprint is as follows: